 There will be wastewater and surface water runoff created by the Construction Compounds and construction areas.
-Wastewater will be created by welfare facilities within the Construction Compounds, and surface water run-off will emanate from any areas of the Construction Compounds and construction areas which are paved.
+Wastewater will be created by welfare facilities within the Construction Compounds and construction areas, and surface water runoff will emanate from any areas of the Construction Compounds and construction areas which are paved.
 The Construction Compounds will be connected into the local foul / combined sewers where possible, or where not possible, will have on-site tanks for the collection of foul water which will be emptied by means of a suction tanker and the wastewater shall be disposed of to a licensed wastewater treatment plant.
-Where required, temporary welfare facilities (for example portable toilets) will be used, which will be collected as required for offsite disposal of the wastewater to a suitably licensed facility.
+Where required, temporary welfare facilities (for example portable toilets) will be used, which will be collected as required for off site disposal of the wastewater to a suitably licensed facility.

-The potential impact as a result of the demand on the foul sewer network during the Construction Phase will be a Negative, Not Significant and Short-Term impact.
+The potential impact as a result of the demand on the foul network during the Construction Phase will be Negative, Not Significant and Short-Term.

 There have been no major interfaces identified between the Proposed Scheme and the existing foul sewer network which will require any diversion works.
-Therefore, it is predicted that there will be no significant impact to the foul sewer network as a result of the construction of the Proposed Scheme.
+Therefore, there will be no potential significant impact to the foul sewer network as a result of the construction of the Proposed Scheme.

 There will be limited upgrade works required to the surface water drainage network to facilitate the changes to the road alignment and the impermeable surface area.
 Much of this work will involve the construction of new road gullies to align with the new kerb line.
-There will also be a number of Sustainable Drainage System (SuDS) measures installed where there is an increase in impermeable area proposed, such as swales, attenuation ponds, filter drains / perforated pipes, underground attenuation, tree pits and sealed drainage systems to control the flow of surface water.
+There will also be several Sustainable Drainage System (SUDS) measures installed such as bioretention and oversized pipes to control the flow of surface water.
 All surface water will continue to drain into existing networks and outfalls.
 Refer to Chapter 13 (Water) for further information on surface water drainage during the Construction Phase of the Proposed Scheme.